George M. Michaels: New York's abortion law

 Michaels died on December 3, 1992, at his home in Auburn, New York, after a long illness.
 He was survived by his wife of 59 years, the former Helen Wetzler, three sons and eight grandchildren.

+Deciding Vote

+Michaels's dramatic vote on the 1970 New York abortion bill is the subject of the short documentary Deciding Vote (2023) which was released by The New Yorker in November 2023.
+The documentary was directed by Jeremy Workman and Robert J. Lyons and won numerous film festival awards and citations, before being Oscar-shortlisted in 2024.
+Deciding Vote was nominated for Most Outstanding Short Film for the 45th News and Documentary Emmy Awards.